deirf/libumberlog/lib/umberlog.rst

 The *flag* argument to **ul_set_log_flags()** is an OR of any of these
 flags:

+LOG_UL_ALL
+  Enable all automatically discovered fields.
+This is the default setting.

 LOG_UL_NODISCOVER
   Disable all automatic discovery, and only include the *message*, and any specified *key-value* pairs in the generated message.